SvenGoergen/portainer-templates/README.md

 3. In Portainer klick on App Templates.
 You should now see all the different templates

-## using App Templates and deploying
+## Using App Templates and deploying

 1. Select the template you want to deploy